 8 Questions to Ask About Medicare and the Marketplace

 Open enrollment for health benefits is approaching.
-Be prepared as you decide which coverage options are right for you.
-Here are eight questions you should ask as you compare Medicare and the Health Insurance Marketplace.
+Be prepared as you decide which coverage options are right for you and your family.

 1. What plans are available?

-As a creature of habit, you may be attached to your health insurance.
-However, there are at least 19 Medicare plans and dozens of Marketplace options.
-You could save money and get better health insurance if you shop around.
-Ask your insurance agent to share all your options as you make an informed decision.
+As a creature of habit, you may be attached to your current plan.
+However, there are many Medicare and Marketplace options that could better fit your needs or save you money.
+Ask an agent to share all available plans so you can make an informed choice.

 2. Are my health needs covered?